 Handheld or portable computing devices can be used in many different applications.
 Accordingly, while various embodiments may be described in connection with identifying items or inventory in a particular environment, the various embodiments are not so limited.
-For example, various embodiments may be used to identify or locate different types of RFID tags or items to which RFID tags are coupled.
+For example, various embodiments may be used to identify or locate different types of RFID tags or items to which RFID tags are

-When RFID scanning is performed, difficulties may arise when searching for a particular tagged item because RFID does not require line of sight reading.
-Accordingly, it may be difficult and time consuming to locate a particular item tion to the user.
+When RFID scanning is performed, difficulties may arise does not require line of sight reading.
+Accordingly, it may be difficult and time consuming to locate a particular item coupled with an inventoried RFID tag, resulting in frustration to the user.